 Will One Cheat Day Ruin Ketosis?

-After you have seen some success, you can consider intentionally taking your body in and out of ketosis through Keto cycling.
-Or, you can simply decide that a modified version of the diet is better for your body.
+After seeing some success, you can consider intentionally taking your body in and out of ketosis through Keto cycling.
+Or, you can decide that a modified version of the diet is better for your body.

 What do we mean by that?
-The Keto diet is strict and difficult to adhere too, but you may find that the basic concept gives you a positive start to dietary changes.
-After you have been in ketosis for a while, you may find some healthy carbs added to your diet help to make the diet something you can maintain on a longterm basis.
+The Keto diet is strict and difficult to adhere to, but you may find that the basic concept gives you a positive start to dietary changes.
+After you have been in ketosis for a while, you may find some healthy carbs added to your diet help to make the diet something you can maintain on a long-term basis.

 When push comes to shove, Keto eating is not for everyone.
 But does it work?
 That answer is a resounding yes.